+Despite their constant struggles, the Sydney Thunder have had some serious weapons at their disposal.
 The fact that many of these weapons were available all in the one season is a big reason why the Thunder were able to claim the ultimate prize in 2015/16.

 Then, it’s the old men controlling things after a couple of wickets.
-Mike Hussey only added to the myth behind ‘Mr Cricket’ during his time as Thunder captain, leading from the front and making a ton of runs while South African Jaques Kallis – a man who many believe is the best all-rounder to play the game in the last 40 years – delivered runs with the added pressure of having one of the worst hair pieces in international sporting history on his head.
+Mike Hussey only added to the myth behind ‘Mr Cricket’ during his time as Thunder captain, leading from the front and making a ton of runs while South African Jacques Kallis – a man who many believe is the best all-rounder to play the game in the last 40 years – delivered runs with the added pressure of having one of the worst hairpieces in international sporting history on his head.

-Eoin Morgan provides some middle order dash and Andre Russell will be fondly remembered by Thunder fans as the player of the tournament in his side’s title run, dominating with both bat and ball.
+Jos Buttler provides some middle order dash and Andre Russell will be fondly remembered by Thunder fans as the player of the tournament in his side’s title run, dominating with both bat and ball.

-2. Shane Watson
+3. Shane Watson

 4. Mike Hussey

-5. Jaques Kallis
+5. Jacques Kallis

 7. Andre Russell

-10. Gurinder Sandhu
+8. Gurinder Sandhu